Plan Motion with an Arm and a Gripper

 If you are connecting to a real robotic arm during this tutorial, make sure your computer can communicate with the controller before continuing.

-Make sure you have mastery of the concepts outlined in the first motion tutorial, Access and Move a Robot Arm, before continuing.
+Make sure you have mastery of the concepts outlined in the first motion guide, Access and Move a Robot Arm, before continuing.
 This tutorial picks up right where Access and Move a Robot Arm stops, so further examples depend on having a connected robot, client and service access, and other infrastructure in place.
 This also helps simplify and shorten the code examples presented below.

 Configure a robot